MasonONeal/web-development-resources/README.md

 Web Development Resources
 =========================

-I wanted to make a list of some of the best resources available that would be useful for someone who is learning web development.
-If you know of another good resource, please send it to me in a message so I can add it below.
+I wanted to make a list of some of the best resources for someone who is learning web development.
+If you know of another good resource, please send it to me in a message so I can add to this list.

 ### Ruby
 - **Ruby course at Code Academy** ( http://www.codecademy.com/en/tracks/ruby )  Online coding lessons, beginning level.
 - **The Well-Grounded Rubyist** ( http://www.manning.com/black2/ )  Excellent book, clear explanations, comprehensive.
 Recommended after you have the basics down.

+### Rails

+- **Rails 4 in Action** (  )

 ### Object-oriented programming (OOP)